SOUTH HOPKINS FORESTRY MULCHING

 Do you work around Como, Pickton, and Saltillo?

-Yes, when the property is within range and the work fits forestry mulching: dry pasture, fence lines, access lanes, field edges, brush, saplings, or underbrush.
+Yes, when the property is within range and the work fits forestry mulching: pasture, fence lines, access lanes, field edges, brush, saplings, or underbrush.

 What properties fit best here?